imaddde867/NaviCast/README.md

    - `http://localhost:8000/vessels` - List all vessels
    - `http://localhost:8000/vessels/{vessel_id}` - Get details for a specific vessel

-## Cloud Deployment

-### Deploying on Render.com (Free Tier)

-NAVICAST can be deployed to the cloud using Render.com's free tier:

-### 1. Create a Render.com Account
-1. Go to [Render.com](https://render.com/) and sign up for a free account
-2. Verify your email address and log in

-### 2. Create a PostgreSQL Database
-1. In your Render dashboard, click on the "New +" button
-2. Select "PostgreSQL" from the dropdown menu
-3. Fill in the database details:
-   - Name: `navicast-db`
-   - Database: `ais_project`
-   - User: Leave as auto-generated
-   - Region: Select the region closest to your users
-   - PostgreSQL Version: 13 or higher
-   - Instance Type: Free tier
-4. Click "Create Database"
-5. Once created, note down the database connection details

-### 3. Create the Web Service
-1. Click on "New +" again and select "Web Service"
-2. Connect your GitHub repository
-3. Configure the web service:
-   - Name: `navicast-web`
-   - Environment: Python
-   - Build Command: `pip install -r requirements.txt`
-   - Start Command: `python api_server.py`
-   - Instance Type: Free
-4. Add the environment variable:
-   - `DATABASE_URL`: Internal Connection String from your database
-5. Click "Create Web Service"

-### 4. Create Worker Services
-Create two background worker services following the same steps as above:

-1. MQTT Client Worker:
-   - Start Command: `python mqtt_client.py`

-2. Prediction Service Worker:
-   - Start Command: `python prediction_service.py`

-### 5. Access Your Application
-Your application will be available at the URL provided by Render (e.g., https://navicast-web.onrender.com)

 ## API Documentation

 The NAVICAST API provides the following endpoints: